msillano/tuyaDAEMON/Tuya_cloud_API/readme.md

 ### core_OPENAPI: custom device
   A custom device, **core_OPENAPI** implements the TuyaDAEMON extension to OpenAPI, with the following objectives:

 - Complete the access to/from Tuya devices, potentially setting/getting all available data to/from the Tuya Cloud.
+- Enables one-time access to information on devices, their DPs etc..
 - Extend the TuyaDAEMON/Tuya Cloud collaboration in areas (space, groups, smart scenes, etc.) application-related.
 - Use and implementation of core_OPENAPI must be minimal, optional, and complete (all API must be callables).
 - Minimal minds that API URL construction and the map code <=> DP are user-local, defined in call parameters, and not global: this is to exclude heavy `global.alldevices` extensions.

 **Specifications**

    The new device OPENAPI automatically gets and refreshes the token, and exposes only `one property` and `two new [pseudoDP](https://github.com/msillano/tuyaDAEMON/wiki/20.-ver.-2.0--milestones#pseudodp)`.
-The `pseudoDP` are usable on any real/virtual tuyaDEAMON device (not on custom (fake) devices, not handled by Tuya Cloud):
+The `pseudoDPs` are usable on any real/virtual tuyaDEAMON device (not on custom - fake - devices, not handled by Tuya Cloud):

 - **_callAPI DP**:   Allows calls to any API, so the input data must be complete.
      - Input